mratsim/Arraymancer/README.md

 ### Tensors on CPU, on Cuda and OpenCL
 Tensors, CudaTensors and CLTensors do not have the same features implemented yet.
-Also CudaTensors and CLTensors can only be float32 or float64 while Cpu Tensor can be integers, string, boolean or any custom object.
+Also CudaTensors and CLTensors can only be float32 or float64 while CpuTensors can be integers, string, boolean or any custom object.

-Here is a comparative table of the core features, not that this feature set is developing rapidly.
+Here is a comparative table of the core features.

 | Action                                            | Tensor                      | CudaTensor                 | ClTensor                   |
 | ------------------------------------------------- | --------------------------- | -------------------------- | -------------------------- |